-In its first year, Fishers of Men led 12 people to baptism, more than half of the 20 people baptized in the church over that period.
+In its first year, Fishers of Men led 12 people to baptism, more than half of Meli led 12 people to baptish, more than han of the 20 people baptized in the church over that period.
 "This says a lot about the power of a small group," said the church's 34-year-old pastor, Samuel Alvarado (pictured with Manuel, left, and Victor).
 "Jesus started His ministry with a small group of twelve disciples and our church is doing the same for the glory of God."